Cherreads

 Elara's laughter was sharp and cold at the same time.

 The words hit harder than they should have.
-I fought back a lump of throat.
+I fought back the lump in my throat.

 But that only made her laugh harder.

-A truck driver from our Pack's capital willing to marry a 21 years old wolfless half-breed and pay off her family's debts too.
+A young truck driver, living in our pack's capital, willing to marry a 21-year-old wolfless mixed blood and pay off our family's debts too.

-I had resigned my fate only for the benefit of my siblings and I expected indifference or harshness from the marriage due to my status.
+I had resigned my fate to the marriage only for the benefit of my siblings and I expected unfairness due to my status.

 But Kaelen…